wolfrats/wolfrats.github.io/website/content/posts/mwr_log1.md

 Halfway to the lift, Adams and Boone got a message on their terminals.
 “Fuck you.”
 The meaning was clear.

 Bounty hunting is not a trade conducive to mercy.
-What will the duo do, with their new gains and, perhaps, more than a few new enemies?
+What will the duo do with their new gains and, perhaps, more than a few new enemies?

 ![image](https://user-images.githubusercontent.com/8935623/111989348-fd699180-8b54-11eb-90c6-d81f6e1a7079.png)